inclusive-design/adaptive-palette/docs/IndicatorLabelLookup.md

 ### Step 2 — Run the LLM

 Query a local HuggingFace model with each prompt.
-Resumable by `targetId` — safe to re-run after a crash.
+Each run overwrites `--output` from scratch and generates deterministically (greedy decoding), so re-running after a crash reproduces the same file.
 This step needs a GPU and typically runs as a batch job on the server provided by Alliance Canada. (see `job_run_new_labels_with_indicator.sh` for the Slurm job used in the server).